NadjaGrothe/sudoku/README.md

         - with pre-filled numbers
         - pre-filled cells are non-interactive
             - if player clicks on non-interactive cell, nothing happens
-            - visually differentiate between interactive and non-interactive cells
+            - visually differentiate between interactive and non-interactive cells ⏰ *(do CSS later)*

     - player clicks on an empty/hidden cell (interactive)
-        - should be visually highlighted
+        - should be visually highlighted ⏰ *(do CSS later)*
     - player inputs a number from 1-9
         - game runs verification function
-        - highlight any obvious mistakes (conflicts in rows, columns and 3x3 grid) → for both player-input and pre-filled Numbers
+        - highlight any obvious mistakes (conflicts in rows, columns and 3x3 grid) → for both player-input and pre-filled Numbers ⏰ *(do CSS later)*
         - cells remain interactive for editing
     - player repeats input until all cells are filled
     - once all cells are filled
         - and there are no conflicts the player wins